E-Source Updates, Franchise Lifestyles®

 Many veterans turn to franchising as a way to pursue entrepreneurship.
 Military experience requires strong leadership and motivational skills.
 “Many people think being an infantryman is just all about busting through doors, but it requires extensive organizational skills, drive and focus.
 Plus, my time in the service led me to deal with a lot of different types of people and personalities.
 Understanding how people tick is important when running your business,” Holland said.

 The Entrepreneur’s Source® helps military veterans discover the possibilities to find financial freedom once they retire from the service.
 Career Ownership Coaches™ can help veterans discover their path forward as they tackle the challenges of civilian life.
 The Entrepreneur’s Source® helps potential entrepreneurs reach a place of clarity at no cost.
-Madden helps individuals discover their Income, LIfestyle, Wealth and Equity™ goals to determine what their Career 2.0 will be.
-“TES helps bridge the gap in veteran education and help service members understand the options for their future and their goals,” Madden said.
+He helps individuals discover their Income, Lifestyle, Wealth and Equity™ goals to determine what their Career 2.0 will be.
+“TES helps bridge the gap in veteran education and help service members understand the options for their future and their goals,” he said.

 Holland is hitting the ground running with his new Ace Handyman Services business.
 During the coaching process, Holland realized his main goal was to build a business that could provide careers for military veterans.
 His Ace Handyman Services unit makes it a priority to hire veterans.